defold/doc/docs/en/manuals/project-settings.md

 Otherwise, you risk evicting new chunks each frame.

 #### Stream Chunk Size
-The size of each streamed chunk. `16384` bytes by default.
+The size of each streamed chunk, `16384` bytes by default.

 #### Stream Preload Size
-Determines the size of the initial chunk for sound files read from the archive.
+Determines the size of the initial chunk for sound files read from the archive, `16384` bytes by default.

 ---